seemamishra33/Predictive-Model-for-Weight/README.md

 For regression problems, I have used two metrics to compute the model performance.
 They are RMSE (Root Mean Square Error) and R-Squared Value.

 ### RMSE
+The RMSE value has been found to be 12.1781.
+It means the standard deviation for our prediction is 12.1781.
+So, sometimes we expect the predictions to be off by more than 12.1781 and other times we expect less than 12.1781.

+##  R2 Score

+R2 Score is another metric to evaluate performance of a regression model.
+It is also called coefficient of determination.
+It gives us an idea of goodness of fit for the linear regression models.
+It indicates the percentage of variance that is explained by the model.

+Mathematically,
+R2 Score = Explained Variation/Total Variation

+In general, the higher the R2 Score value, the better the model learned the data.
+Usually, its value ranges from 0 to 1.
+So, we want its value to be as close to 1.
+In this case R2 is computed as 0.8577 which pretty much close to 1.